Pandemic: California reaches grim milestone of 40,000 COVID deaths

 SoCal family reeling after 40-year-old mother of 3 dies from COVID-19

 She was the one who went to pick up groceries so her mom, who was generally healthy other than her rheumatoid arthritis, could stay home.
-But still the virus found its way into their house in Fontana, east of Los Angeles.
+But still the virus found its way into their house in Fontana.

 Her 59-year-old mother wound up in the hospital struggling to breathe and her condition deteriorated.
 Her mother told them not to worry, that she believed in God and that things happened for a reason.